vippsas/vipps-developers/developer-resources/api-dashboard.md

 * The API dashboard is not real-time, and events might take up to 10 minutes before they appear.
-* Partners can ask their merchants to give them access to the sale unit(s) the partner is making payments for, so the partner can use the API Dashboard.
+* Partners can ask their merchants to give them access to the sales unit(s) the partner is making payments for, so the partner can use the API Dashboard.
 There is a guide here:
   [How to add a user on portal.vipps.no](https://vippsas.github.io/vipps-developer-docs/docs/vipps-partner/add-portal-user)
 * Keep in mind that the "Utvikler" tab is only available to users with admin or